-PARA 1231 - Administrative Law (3-0-3)
+PARA 2231 - Administrative Law (3-0-3)

 This course discusses how attorneys and paralegals interact before administrative agencies.
 The course includes a discussion of statutory law and administrative rules, in areas such as environmental and Social Security law.
-Prerequisite(s): PARA 1101, PARA 1103, PARA 1105, and PARA 1109.

-PARA 1233 - Employment Law (3-0-3)
+PARA 2233 - Employment Law (3-0-3)